Peterpiotr/siguren-documentation/docs/source/operation/load-arrest/load-arrest.rst

 2. Hoist is healthy.
 3. Enable signal to MotoSuiveur system from hoist is on.
 4. :guilabel:`🟢 Hoist Enabled` signal from MotoSuiveur system to hoist is on*.
-5. Short upward movement is necessary (from hoist control) until :guilabel:`🟢 Downward Enable` light swiches on.
+5. Short upward movement is necessary (from hoist control) until :guilabel:`🟢 Downward Enable` light swiches to illuminated.
-6. Both light indicators :guilabel:`🟢 Downward Enable` and :guilabel:`🟢 Upward Enable` are on.
+6. Both light indicators :guilabel:`🟢 Downward Enable` and :guilabel:`🟢 Upward Enable` are illuminated.
 7. MotoSuiveur system is ready to follow.

-\*\ If :guilabel:`🟢 Hoist Enabled` signal is not active, :guilabel:`🔑 Enable Override` should be used to force signal.
+\*\ If :guilabel:`🟢 Hoist Enabled` signal is not illuminated, :guilabel:`🔑 Enable Override` should be used to force signal.
 Forced signal should be used **only** for movement performing.

 .. _Enable ovverride: